LuiisMarim/LuiisMarim/README.md

 ## About Me. 📌

-  - 💬 Aged 20: Attending the  fifth semester of the Computer Science course at FEI, developing experience with POO in JAVA, Data Structure with C, Mobile Computing with C++ and React Native.
+  - 💬 Aged 20: Attending the  seventh semester of the Computer Science course at FEI, developing experience with POO in JAVA, Data Structure with C, Mobile Computing with C++ and React Native.

   - ⚡ I would also like to highlight my participation in a technological initiation project with the development of a virtual reality application using Unity, C# and Python. \o/